near/docs/docs/roles/developer/contracts/assemblyscript.md

 ### File Structure

-The fastest way to get started locally is to use [`create-near-app`](https://github.com/nearprotocol/create-near-app) from your terminal or [NEAR Studio](http://near.dev/) if you would rather work online.
+The fastest way to get started locally is to use [`create-near-app`](https://github.com/nearprotocol/create-near-app) from your terminal or explore [examples](http://near.dev/) if you would rather work online.
 Regardless of which of these environments you choose, the development and build process is similar.

 Contracts have [all of the features of AssemblyScript](https://docs.assemblyscript.org) at their disposal and contract files end with `.ts` since AssemblyScript is a dialect of TypeScript.